opp1881/INN-JS/README.md

 Library for integrating web applications with Opplysningen INN Single Sign-On solution.

-# Demo

-A demo with example implementation can be seen at JSFiddle

-TODO: Update JSFiddle

 # Installation

 The INN JS Library is available through NPM.
 This can be installed using _npm_ or _yarn_